 In an ever-evolving digital world, it’s easy to overlook the power of print.
-But the medium is far from dead, as many a designer will tell you.
-Here, freelance designers Clementine Carriere and Caterina Bianchini, in association with Route 1 Print, reveal the best ways to get the most out of your next print-based project.
+But the medium is far from dead, as many a designer will tell you and these amazing print ads prove.
+Here, freelance designers Clementine Carriere and Caterina Bianchini, reveal the best ways to get the most out of your next print-based project.

 01. Befriend your printer

 “Sometimes the client wants something very specific, but it might not be possible physically or in terms of budget,” admits Carriere.
 “Being able to talk freely with your printer is fantastic.
 Ask as many questions as you can – if they can’t do it for a certain price, they might be able to help you find a better option.”

 02. Test finishes and paper stocks